 Was your son or daughter charged with underage DWI in Arizona?
 Contact us for a free case review.

 Arizona law is strict on underage drunk driving.
 According to A.R.S. § 4-244 (34), drivers under the age of 21 will be punished if they are found to be driving with any alcohol in their systems, even the slightest amount.
 As a minor, you could be arrested for DUI or DWI if a breathalyzer test registers a BAC as low as .01%.
 You don't actually need to be intoxicated.

 In addition to being charged with underage DUI, a minor could face penalties for related charges like:

-If you or your child has been arrested for any type of underage drinking offense, contact a Phoenix DUI attorney at Suzuki Law Offices
+If you or your child has been arrested for any type of underage drinking offense, contact a Phoenix underage DWI attorney at Suzuki Law Offices

 If a minor is caught drinking alcohol, whether or not they were driving, they could be arrested for “underage consumption.”
 This is a misdemeanor offense that could lead to $500 in fines, a two-year driver’s license suspension and community service hours.
 The minor will also have a mark on their criminal record.

 If a minor is caught with alcohol, they could be charged with “possession of alcohol by a minor.”
 It does not necessarily need to be proven that the minor was actually holding the alcohol; simply being near alcohol could lead to an arrest.
 This offense could lead to fines, license suspension, and community service.

 If a minor has used or attempted to use a fake ID to buy alcohol, they could be charged with “presenting false identification to purchase alcohol.”
 This is a Class 1 misdemeanor, which could result in up to $750 in fines, up to four months in county jail, and a mandatory alcohol abuse treatment program.